OliverZott/velosaurus-backend/velosaurus-backend/README.md

   - **ps script** for checking and starting mongodb and seq service
 - MongoDB driver and configuration

 # Next steps

+### Frontend
+- Bootstrap for Tour list example page
+- Resolve enum in forntend
-- Dummy controller
+	- How use ENUM in controller ?!
+- Post request formular in frontend

+### backend
+- Exception handling
+	- ID
+	- no entry found
-	- MtbTour
+- DEPLOY
-- Seq online (for hosted env)
+	- Seq online - for hosted env
+	- Mongo online - Atlass instead local instance
-- Deployment
+	- Deployment with Atlas

+- DTOs in frontende / backend ?! (how map api reponse on jsx object)

+# Questions
+- How use ENUM in controller ?!
+- DTOs in frontende / backend ?! (how map api reponse on jsx object)

 # Remarks